Six Sigma – What, Why, & How to Use six sigma methodology in process improvement.

 The concept of Six Sigma dates back to the 19th century and it has been used in business since 1986 when it was first introduced by mobile communications giant Motorola after research and analysis of its benefits.
 Since then, several well-known companies and organizations operating in different areas have successfully implemented this widely popular tactic such as Amazon, Dell, Ford and the United States Army.
 Need more reasons for convincing?

-Lean and six sigma tools offer techniques and methodologies to help analysis and improvement business processes by eliminating waste, improve productivity, and increase profits. .
+Lean Methodology and six sigma tools offer techniques and methodologies to help analyse and improve business processes by eliminating waste, improving productivity, and increasing profits.

-While some of these methodologies can easily be practiced analogically – during planning, meetings and company briefings – there are many different pieces of Software in the market that incorporate this methodology.
+While some of these methodologies can easily be practised analogically – during planning, meetings and company briefings – there are many different pieces of software in the market that incorporate this methodology.

 Before you make the decision to start searching for the best Six Sigma Software for you and your company, learn about the four big groups that they fall into:

 Data Collection Software feeds information directly into the Analysis Software and reduces time spent gathering data.

 DMAIC and Lean online project collaboration tools Software While DMAIC – Define, Measurement, Analysis, Improvement and Control are the building blocks of the Six Sigma, Lean stands for reducing waste.
 These pieces of software are the most complete and incorporate several components of the methodology.